SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/DAQLogfiles.md

 ### DAQInterface
 A single file with logs from DAQInterface is in: `/daq/log/DAQInterface_partition1.log`.
 This is a file to check if a run crashes before starts.
 It also includes timestamps of run start and stop.

+The file is backed up.
+In order to access the backup, one should file a ticket.
+In case of emergency one could request SLAM be paged.

 ### File Transfer Service

 Logs for Xporter, FTS and File Cleanup are stored in `/daq/log/fts_logs`.